sleyter94/squadmaker/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

+## Build for Production

+Run `ng build --prod --aot --base-href` to build the project.
+The build artifacts will be stored in the `dist/` directory.
+If you don't have install angular cli, you can run `npm run prod`

 ## Running unit tests